Vinegars

 • Reserva Sherry vinegar (PDO)

 The PDO, Protected Designation of Origin, is the European equivalent of the AOC designation (Controlled Label of Origin).
-When a product is certified PDO, it means that all the manufacture, production and processing stages take place in the same geographic area.
-In the Sherry vinegar case, it means that it is produced in the South of Andalusia, near Cadix.
-This designation testifies a product of quality, made with a recognized know-how and it also marks a strong connection between the product and the terroir.
+When a product is certified PDO, it means all stages of production, from manufacturing to transformation, occur within the same geographical area.
+In the case of Vinaigre de Xérès (Sherry vinegar), it is produced in southern Andalusia near Cadiz, Spain.
+This designation signifies a product of high quality, crafted with recognized expertise and a strong link to the terroir.

 • Young Sherry Vinegar (PDO)